Abdulrahman-Elsheikh/StoreFront-Backend/README.md

 To Get Started With Server you can run in terminal `yarn dev`.
 And You Can Connect Database `store_dev` for developing & `store_test` for testing.
 The Server is running on port 5000 that defined in .env file.
+The Testing can run in terminal with command `yarn test`.

 ## Required Technologies